Cleaning with Herbs & Spices

-Spices and herbs have a long history of use for their aromas and as disinfectants.
-For instance, herbs like marjoram, rosemary, and thyme were scattered on the floor for festive occasions like weddings.
-As the revelers would walk or dance over them, they would release their fragrance into the air—a little more romantic than a Glade PlugIn.
+Spices and herbs have a long history of use for their aromas and disinfectant powers.
+For instance, the herbs marjoram, rosemary, and thyme were scattered on the floor at festive occasions such as weddings.
+As the revelers walked or danced over them, natural fragrance would be released into the air—a little more romantic than a Glade PlugIn.

 Herbs like hyssop and rue, considered disinfectants, were scattered around jails to keep disease in check.
-Today, while it is much more common to use toxic cleaners, many people are questioning the wisdom of using toxic chemicals around their homes.
-Some are even making their own “green” cleaners using ingredients like essential oils and spices which clean well and leave a more natural scent.
+Today, while it is much more common to use toxic cleaners, many people are questioning the wisdom of using hazardous chemicals in their homes.
+Some are even making their own “green” cleaners using ingredients including essential oils and spices, which clean well and leave a more natural scent.

 DIY Herbal Cleanser Recipes

-- Aromatic sink scrub: Mix in a blender: a quarter cup mint leaves; one cup baking soda; and one tablespoon salt.
+- Aromatic sink scrub: Mix in a blender: 1/4 cup mint leaves; 1 cup baking soda; and 1 tablespoon salt.
 Sprinkle it into your sink, add a little water, and scrub.

-- Herbal window cleaner: Mix together in a spray bottle: two cups strained lemon balm decoction and half a cup vinegar.
-Spray windows then wipe dry with old newspaper or a soft cloth.
+- Herbal window cleaner: Mix together in a spray bottle: 2 cups strained lemon balm "tea" and 1/2 cup vinegar.
+Spray windows; then wipe dry with old newspaper or a soft cloth.

 - Spicy room deodorizer: My mother is fond of simmering a mixture of cinnamon sticks and orange peels over the stove.
-While it does not clean anything, it is a natural way to fill the house with a delightful smell and would come in handy in place of a chemical deodorizer.
+While it doesn't clean anything, it is a natural way to fill the house with a delightful smell and comes in handy in place of a chemical deodorizer.